 Create a shortcut that will initiate the task whenever the user wants to.

 How Schedule A Task In Windows PC

-Search for Task Scheduler in windows task bar and open it.
+Search for Task Scheduler in the Windows taskbar and open it.

 Give the task a name (take note of the name) in the Create Task window.
 Then enable the ‘highest privilege’ radio button at the bottom of the page.